Shangrila-VHP/shangrila-vhp/README.md

 * * * From the day it is officially initiated.
 The purpose of this vehicle is to:
     * Advocate for and actively innovative towards helping address quality housing for veterans across the OTAN command and allies.
     * To address and eliminate homelessness in the veterans, first-responder and front-line staff community within 6 months.
+    * To enable the structure whereby there is an increasing higher focus/obsession towards service the audience/client.
     * To prosper worldwide, equipping other startups to adopt our model.
 Towards helping educate and for creating affordable housing.
     * Vision: Scalable expansion in successive phases, to eventually solve afforable housing around the world in partnership with our sister organizations.
     * My wish is that the day this project is officially initiated is today.
 In the sense that by July of 2025, homeless is a thing of the past for front-line staff and also single parents like myself.